howbuildingsfail/hbf-rig/piset1/presets/roadrunner/README.md

 		Aug 29 11:46:35 brighton [997.925476] midi banksel: 0, 64

 37,39,40 - Does control 'chorous wet' - but only seems to set value to zero

+##Panel

+There is no info on what the buttons